AlexeyGordiychenko/scp_bash/README.md

 | 8   | -s      | Suppress error messages about nonexistent or unreadable files. |
 | 9   | -f file | Take regexes from a file.                                      |
 | 10  | -o      | Output the matched parts of a matching line.                   |

-## Chapter III

-- The programs must be developed in C language of C11 standard using gcc compiler.
-- The program code of the cat and grep must be located on the develop branch in the src/cat/ and src/grep/ folders, respectively
-- Do not use outdated and legacy language constructions and library functions.
-Pay attention to the legacy and obsolete marks in the official documentation on the language and the libraries used.
-Use the POSIX.1-2017 standard.
-- When writing code it is necessary to follow the Google style
-- The programs must be executable files with command line arguments
-- The programs must be built with Makefile with appropriate targets: s21_cat, s21_grep
-- If third-party libraries are used, there must be build scripts in makefile to connect/load them
-- Integration tests must cover all flag variants and input values, based on a comparison with the behavior of real Bash utilities
-- The programs must be developed according to the principles of structured programming
-- Code duplication must be avoided, common modules must be reused between the utilities.
-Common modules can be moved to a separate folder src/common
-- You can use standard and non-standard C libraries, or you can use your own developed libraries from other projects
-- The statement of the message in the case of an error does not matter
-- Input via stdin is not required to be supported

-## Part 1.
-Working with the cat utility

-You need to develop a cat utility:
-- Support of all flags (including GNU versions) specified [above](#cat-options)
-- The source, header, and build files must be placed in the src/cat/ directory
-- The resulting executable file must be placed in the directory src/cat/ and named s21_cat

-## Part 2.
-Working with grep utility

-You need to develop the grep utility:
-- Support of the following flags: `-e`, `-i`, `-v`, `-c`, `-l`, `-n`
-- Only pcre or regex libraries can be used for regular expressions
-- The source, header and make files must be placed in the src/grep/ directory
-- The resulting executable file must be placed in the directory src/grep/ and named s21_grep

-## Part 3.
-Bonus.
-Implementation of some grep utility flags

-Bonus assignment for extra points.
-You need to develop the grep utility:
-- Support of all flags, including: `-h`, `-s`, `-f`, `-o`
-- Only pcre or regex libraries can be used for regular expressions
-- The source, header and make files must be placed in the src/grep/ directory
-- The resulting executable file must be placed in the directory src/grep/ and named s21_grep

-## Part 4.
-Bonus.
-Implementation of grep utility flag combinations

-Bonus assignment for extra points.
-You need to develop the grep utility:
-- Support of all flags, including their _pair_ combinations (e.g. `-iv`, `-in`)
-- Only pcre or regex libraries can be used for regular expressions
-- The source, header and make files must be placed in the src/grep/ directory
-- The resulting executable file must be placed in the directory src/grep/ and named s21_grep